Mizo National Front uprising: Continued peace negotiations

 Peace talks began once more in 1980 and Indira Gandhi sent Yashpal Kapur to promise statehood to Mizoram on Christmas in return for surrender of all arms.
 Laldenga negotiated a 'free zone' for the arms dumps and chose Chhimpuitui.
-However, Laldenga also demanded the dissolution of the Union Territory of Mizoram with an interim government headed under the Mizo National Front, which was unable to be fulfilled by both the central government and Brig T. Sailo's local government.
+However, Laldenga also demanded the dissolution of the Union Territory (UT) of Mizoram with an interim government headed under the Mizo National Front, which declined by both the central government and Brig T. Sailo's UT government.
 The Home ministry did not agree to the free zone citing complications and Sailo refused to give up his position as Chief Minister.
 Laldenga finally sent Delhi a peace charter with 36 demands.
-The biggest demand was statehood for Mizoram with protections similar to Kashmir and incorporation of territory from neighbouring states for a greater Mizoram.
+The biggest demand was statehood for Mizoram with protections similar to Kashmir and the incorporation of territory from neighbouring states for a Greater Mizoram.
 The territorial demands would affect Tripura, Assam and Manipur.
-Indira Gandhi obliged initially to discuss the terms before the mass immigration of Bengali refugees took away her attention to the Mizo peace negotiations.
+Indira Gandhi obliged initially to discuss the terms before the mass immigration of Bangladeshi refugees took away her attention from the Mizo peace negotiations.
 Laldenga threatened to repudiate the agreement unless peace talks resumed by November 1981.
-Despite the ban on the MNF being listed, Laldenga continued to increase recruitment, propaganda and train guerilla rebels.
+Despite the ban on the MNF being lifted, Laldenga continued to increase recruitment, propaganda and train guerilla rebels.
 With a breakdown in peace negotiations, the MNF was declared illegal in January 1982.
 Gandhi would subsequently comment that the demands were difficult but she had continued to hope for an end to the violence and to continue negotiations.
-In 1984, the Mizo Congress Party would to power and reopened channels for peace talks, which eventually culminated towards the 1986 Mizo Accord.
+It was not until 1984, the Mizoram Congress Party would come to power and reopen the channels for peace talks.

 Pressure continued to mount on Sailo to resign by student associations, opposition parties and other supporters of peace.
 However, Sailo refused to step down.
 The failure of the peace talks in 1980 led to the Indian government sending Laldenga and his wife to London on 21 April 1982.